qualcomm/sensinghub/README.md

 ## License

 Qualcomm Sensing Hub is licensed under the BSD 3-clause "New" or "Revised" License.
-Check out the [LICENSE](LICENSE.txt) for more details.
+Check out the [LICENSE](LICENSE.txt) for more details